Perfect Homemade Pizza Dough

 My dream pizza (because isn’t a divine homemade pizza the ultimate purpose of making pizza dough from scratch?) needed to be blissful to chew and boast the classic pizzeria stretch.
 Sogginess would be unacceptable.
 I wanted the crust to blister a little—just as it does with cooked in a professional wood oven—but remain soft and tender.
 I wanted to include whole wheat fiber, but I didn’t want to detect it, either in the dough’s flavor or its texture.
 Pizza dough is a place we deserve to be picky.

-I had past success with a 100% whole wheat pizza dough, but that recipe created a thinner, crispier crust, vs. the tender wood oven-style crust I was seeking in my revised perfect Pizza Dough.
-After much trial and error (and many a homemade pizza night—my job is grueling, I know), I am thrilled to report that this homemade Pizza Dough recipe grants my every wish.
-For a visual, here is our perfect dough in action, rocking out my Ricotta Pizza with Peaches.
+I had past success with a 100% whole wheat pizza dough, but that recipe created a thinner, crispier crust, vs. the tender wood oven-style crust I was seeking in my revised perfect pizza dough.
+After much trial and error (and many a homemade pizza night—my job is grueling, I know), I am thrilled to report that this homemade pizza dough recipe grants my every wish.

 - Easy-breezy: You need only 15 minutes and your food processor, and 10 of those minutes are the dough resting, while you phone your grandma, fold your socks, or flip through US Weekly.
 (Your secret is safe with me.)